Nat Geo Experts

 National Geographic’s researchers, explorers, and storytellers have been inspiring people for more than 125 years.
 They’ve pursued their dreams, become leaders in their fields, and are excited to share their stories and knowledge with students.
 National Geographic experts join all of our programs except for our community service trips.
 As you explore together, they’ll share their insights and experiences, and inspire you with their passion for the work they do and the places you’ll discover together.
 Below, meet the experts who will join our trips this summer.

 Photographer and 2013 National Geographic Traveler of the Year Alison Wright has spent a career capturing the universal human spirit through her photographs and writing.
 She has covered nearly 150 countries as a documentary and travel photographer for National Geographic magazine, National Geographic Traveler, National Geographic Books, Smithsonian, Outside, and The New York Times.
 Passionate about giving back to the communities she visits, Alison’s nonprofit Faces of Hope addresses the urgent humanitarian concerns of women and children across the globe by providing education and healthcare.
-Alison will join the July 2nd departure of the France & Spain middle school expedition in Paris.
+Alison will join the July 2nd departure of the France & Spain middle school expedition in Spain.

 Photographer and filmmaker Ami Vitale’s work has taken her to more than 90 countries—she’s lived in mud huts and war zones, contracted malaria, and donned a panda suit, all in keeping with her philosophy of “living the story.”
 Early in her career, Ami focused on conflict photography, and her first National Geographic magazine story documented the last rickshaws in Kolkata, India.
 More recently, Ami has turned her lens to wildlife stories, including efforts to reintroduce white rhinos and pandas to the wild.
 From 1997 to 2000, Ami lived in Prague covering politics and news from Eastern Europe for newspapers and magazines around the world including The New York Times, The Guardian, and Newsweek.
 Ami will join the entire Prague photography workshop.